Current Post-Baccalaureate Students

 Started program in Fall 2024

 Narumi completed a three-year Bachelor of Arts degree in Psychology at the University of Melbourne in 2010 in Australia.
 Upon her entrance, she received the University of Melbourne New Generation Undergraduate Award/Scholarship, awarded based on high school academic excellence.
 Then, she completed a fourth-year undergraduate Psychology Honours program at the Australian National University in 2012 with First Class Honours.
 Her Honours research with Associate Professor Boris Bizumic investigated the connections between national identities and inter-intragroup behaviors, and her thesis was later published in Current Research in Ecological and Social Psychology.
 After graduation, she returned to and worked in Japan for a decade as a business consultant and manager for a company that is one of the world's leading providers of audit, consulting, and risk services.
 During this time, she specialized in supporting companies to thrive in a crisis, until a life event re-ignited her passion for psychological research.
-In the post-bacc program, she is involved in Dr. Oliver Sng’s Evolution, Culture, and Stereotyping (EVOCS) lab, investigating how various ecological circumstances shape people’s psychology.
-Her focal research interest lies in exploring ecologies and experiences that shape a solid self and social identities and how those identities feed into building people’s purpose and meaning in life.
-She aspires to pursue her research career through psychology Ph.D. programs.
 She has also been a volunteer, mentoring adolescents facing challenges.
+In the post-bacc program, she is involved in Dr. Oliver Sng’s Evolution, Culture, and Stereotyping (EVOCS) lab, investigating how various ecological circumstances shape people’s psychology; her work in this lab has resulted in poster presentations at the 2025 Society for Personality & Social Psychology conference in Denver.
+In addition, she has been completing courses such as Clinical Psychology and Personality Disorders, and she was awarded an $800 scholarship from the UCI Division of Continuing Education.
+After completing our program, she aspires to pursue her research career through psychology Ph.D. programs.

 Tamara Jones